astrolicious/studiocms/www/docs/src/content/docs/config-reference/options-schema.md

 ## `defaultFrontEndConfig`

-`defaultFrontEndConfig` is an object value that is used to determine how the default dashboard routes should be rendered in `astroStudioCMS`.
+`defaultFrontEndConfig` Determines how the default Dashboard routes should be rendered in `astroStudioCMS`.
 This is used to setup your user facing front-end.

 ### Usage